This blog was updated in September 2023

 Increased Social Interaction

 When delivery drivers reach each stop, they do more than deliver food.
 They also perform a wellness check.
 In these check-ins, they make a point to speak with each resident as they drop off their food and see how things are going.
 These socially engaging check-ins allow delivery drivers to assess each resident’s well-being, providing important social interaction.
 Many seniors in our community experience isolation because of chronic illness, mobility problems, or even financial hardships.
-Meals on Wheels wants everyone on their routes to feel connected to the community and know that there is always help if needed.
+In fact, here are the most common reasons for seniors to experience isolation are:

 Social isolation is a huge concern for seniors and can have serious consequences.
+According to a study, 34% of adults aged 50-80 reported feeling isolated from others in the past year.
 A lack of social interaction for seniors can lead to a whole host of problems for their mental and physical health.
 For example, studies have shown that social isolation has been linked to high blood pressure, heart disease, depression, cognitive decline, obesity, Alzheimer’s disease, and more.
 But frequent interactions with family members and friends can help.
 These studies show that daily social interaction can help delay the damage done by dementia.

 The benefits of social interaction for seniors are enormous.
 Visiting with friends frequently can help seniors get more physical activity and give them a sense of purpose by helping them feel connected to a community.
 Meals on Wheels delivery drivers help provide reliable social contact for the seniors on their route so that they will always feel like part of a community.